-There is also quite a learning curve, so it’s best to do a ton of research before deciding on your first investment.
+There’s also quite a learning curve, so it’s best in-depth research before deciding on your first investment.
 Otherwise, you could lose a lot of money by making rookie mistakes that easily could have been avoided.
 Many new investors seek out a mentor who has been through the process and successfully thrived in the real estate industry.

 Real Estate Investing Requires Cash Upfront

 You’re going to have to have a decent amount of capital saved up for the down payment plus the closing costs of real estate transactions if you want to get involved in real estate investing.
-There are many self-claimed “industry experts” who say you should get started buying properties with other people’s money.
+Many self-claimed “industry experts,” say you should get started buying properties with other people’s money.
 We recommend you avoid these schemes at all costs.
-If you’re looking to invest in real estate without dropping a large sum of money upfront or breaking your savings account, we recommend you look into REITS.
+If you’re looking to invest in real estate without breaking your savings, we recommend you look into REITS.
 You can build up a portfolio and start collecting dividends from your real estate investments.

 Real Estate Can Have A Heavy Workload

-Though the thought of collecting rental income might seem appealing to most investors, managing a rental property is not always easy and it can be time consuming.
+Collecting rental income might seem appealing to most investors, but managing a rental property is not always easy.
 Sometimes tenants are late on rent or end up squatting.
 You are entitled to your rental payments, but you are dealing with people.
 Life can get challenging, and people who are renting your home may have a family.
 It can be tough to make difficult decisions while maintaining a strict demeanor.
-Property management can be challenging at times especially if you are new to the game and short on time.
-One way to make things easier is to hire a property manager who is responsible for collecting rent from tenants.
+Property management can be challenging, especially if you are new to the game and short on time.
+One way to make things easier is to hire a property manager responsible for collecting rent from tenants.